lucaleonect/nqa_server/README.md

    Leave this terminal open while you use the system.
 When everything is ready you will see log lines announcing that the API is listening on port 8000.
 3. **Visit the web UI** – open a browser and navigate to `http://localhost:8000`.
    - Upload `.npy` matrices (Ising `J` with optional `h`/`g`, or QUBO `Q`).
+   - Optionally set a job name or target objective value to annotate the run.
    - Adjust Optuna search bounds or accept the defaults from `.env`.
    - Submit the job and monitor its status from the same page.